 Throughout all those years I kept trying to learn English, and after many attempts to learn, I finally realized that the best way to learn the language was actually speaking it.
 I tried to be okay with the fact that my skills to communicate were poor, but the more I was okay with that fact, the more I was improving and the wonderful moment came...
 I was speaking English!!!

 Around the same time, I moved to the states and started meeting more and more people who were feeling as I did, so I began sharing what I had learned, what it is like to learn a language.
 So now I love to teach Spanish and immerse my students in the Hispanic culture, where each one of them can feel as if they were in a Spanish-speaking country while being in San Diego.
 And because I know the importance of a relaxing environment, at Mi Casita my students feel as if they were at their own home.
 They learn and practice Spanish with various activities.
 In class we cover vocabulary, pronunciation and grammar, all developed through very casual conversation.
 I also include recreational activities so that you'll find the class to be as if you were having fun with friends.

-Today at home we practice having a bilingual life my husband, my son and I. We have books, music, games and all type of activities to enjoy life from the two different perspectives.
-It really make our lives so enjoyable.
+Today at my home we practice having a bilingual life.
+We have books, music, games and all type of activities to enjoy life from the two different perspectives.
+It really makes our lives so enjoyable.
 I can't imagine our lives differently.
 By the way, one of my favorite books to read to my son is Good night Yoga.
 It is in English, but I do translate it for him in Spanish.
 I guess it's my favorite since I love practicing Yoga when I can, mainly Bikram. ¡Me gusta el calor!
 I'm also always looking for different events to attend where we can also learn about different cultures.